-The Chapter is beginning its sixth year as a bee club and has grown to over a hundred honeybee enthusiasts; mostly as hobbyists who manage only a few hives.
-However, the club does have members who are master beekeepers with varying ranges of expertise, some of these members have over twenty-
+The Chapter is beginning its eighth year as a bee club and has grown to over a hundred honeybee enthusiasts; mostly as hobbyists who manage only a few hives.
+However, the club does have members who are master beekeepers with varying ranges of expertise, some of these members have over forty-

 First Tuesday at 7:00 PM